RippleOSI/Ripple-Stack-Vagrant-Docker/README.md

 Here's a good intro to Docker and VMs for those wanting more help https://medium.freecodecamp.org/a-beginner-friendly-introduction-to-containers-vms-and-docker-79a9e3e119b

 ## Requirements and assumptions

 * I am assuming a Unixy platform (MacOS or Linux) in the commands below, but the steps are the same for all platforms.
 * You should have some familiarity with the command line in your platform
-* You should have a Virtual Machine provider installed already (Virtualbox ideally)
+* You should have VirtualBox installed already
 * You will need a decent bandwidth Internet connection to download Vagrant, the virtual machine base box, Docker images, and all the NPM modules that are needed (this happens under the hood as each Docker container sets itself up)
 * You will need Vagrant.
 Instructions for this vary depending on your platform, so please [go to the Vagrant website](https://www.vagrantup.com/downloads.html) for details